websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/configuring-asset-publisher-display-settings.md

-# Configuring Display Settings
+# Configuring the Asset Publisher Display Settings

-Once you've [selected your assets](./selecting-assets-for-the-asset-publisher.md) for the Asset Publisher, you can configure several display settings to specify how users view your content.
+Once you've [selected your assets](./selecting-assets-in-the-asset-publisher-widget.md) for the Asset Publisher, you can configure several display settings to specify how users view your content.
 Follow these steps:

 1. Hover over the Asset Publisher and click the Options icon (![Options](../../../images/icon-app-options.png)) in the widget's menu and select *Configuration*.
 1. With the *Setup* tab selected, click on the *Display Settings* tab.